 Task Authority to undertake Acceptable witness Notes Ordering CDs for wards and departments (definition to include theatres through CD policy) Registered nurse (RN), Registered midwife (RM), Registered Operating Department Practitioner (RODP) Must be a substantive member of staff. n/a In the absence of an approved signatory on the ward or department, signature must be obtained from site manager, matron or directorate senior nurse Collecting/Delivering CDs for wards and departments from pharmacy Authorised messenger may sign for sealed bag containing CD.
-This includes porters with specific validated training or RNs, RMs or RODPs authorised by the RN, RM or RODP in charge. n/a CDs can only be collected by a porter with validated specific training, RN, RM or RODP The person collecting the CD must be different to the person ordering the CD Accepting delivery of CDs on wards and RN, RM, RODP n/a The person accepting the CD must be a RN, RM, RODP different to the departments person ordering the CD departments person ordering the CD Task Authority to undertake Acceptable witness Notes Transferring CDs from one CD Register to another RN, RM, RODP RN,RM, RODP, 3 rd year student nurse who has completed their medicines management training, pharmacist Administration of CDs RN, RM, RODP, doctor RN, RM, RODP, 3 rd year student nurse who has completed their medicines management training, pharmacist, doctor, radiographer Two members of staff must be involved in all stages of the administration of CDs i.e. preparation, administration and destruction of any surplus Checking of ward and department CD stocks RN, RM, RODP Must be a substantive member of staff RN, RM, RODP, 3 rd year student nurse who has completed their medicines management training, Must be carried out at least once every 24 hours Staff undertaking should rotate periodically Carrying out ward/ and department CD audit Pharmacist, accredited pre- registration trainee pharmacist, accredited pharmacy technician RN, RM, RODP/ 3 rd year student nurse who has completed their medicines management training, Must be carried out at least once every 3 months Returning CDs to pharmacy from ward and department RN, RM RODP Pharmacist, pre- registration trainee pharmacist, accredited pharmacy technician Acceptable for either RN, RM, RODP or pharmacy staff to make entries in CD Register, witness to countersign Destroying CDs in pharmacy Person authorised by the CDAO Pharmacist, pre- registration trainee pharmacist, For best practice, patients own CDs, morphine sulphate oral solution 10mg in 5 ml
+This includes porters with specific validated training or RNs, RMs or RODPs authorised by the RN, RM or RODP in charge. n/a CDs can only be collected by a porter with validated specific training, RN, RM or RODP The person collecting the CD must be different to the person ordering the CD Accepting delivery of CDs on wards and departments RN, RM, RODP n/a The person accepting the CD must be a RN, RM, RODP different to the person ordering the CD

+Task Authority to undertake Acceptable witness Notes Transferring CDs from one CD Register to another RN, RM, RODP RN,RM, RODP, 3 rd year student nurse who has completed their medicines management training, pharmacist Administration of CDs RN, RM, RODP, doctor RN, RM, RODP, 3 rd year student nurse who has completed their medicines management training, pharmacist, doctor, radiographer Two members of staff must be involved in all stages of the administration of CDs i.e. preparation, administration and destruction of any surplus Checking of ward and department CD stocks RN, RM, RODP Must be a substantive member of staff RN, RM, RODP, 3 rd year student nurse who has completed their medicines management training, Must be carried out at least once every 24 hours Staff undertaking should rotate periodically Carrying out ward/ and department CD audit Pharmacist, accredited pre- registration trainee pharmacist, accredited pharmacy technician RN, RM, RODP/ 3 rd year student nurse who has completed their medicines management training, Must be carried out at least once every 3 months Returning CDs to pharmacy from ward and department RN, RM RODP Pharmacist, pre- registration trainee pharmacist, accredited pharmacy technician Acceptable for either RN, RM, RODP or pharmacy staff to make entries in CD Register, witness to countersign Destroying CDs in pharmacy Person authorised by the CDAO Pharmacist, pre- registration trainee pharmacist, accredited pharmacy technician For best practice, patients own CDs, morphine sulphate oral solution 10mg in 5 ml and temazepam, ketamine, buprenorphine and phenobarbital recorded in CD Destruction Register Destroying CDs in wards Part used vials/amps can be destroyed or doses prepared and then refused by the patient.
+Second checker must witness destruction.
+Part used vials/amps or doses prepared and then refused by the patient must be destroyed in the blue medicines bin.